Harriethw/dreamnet/documentation/2_DIY_network.md

 - Travel Router or regular Router - I used a GL.iNet travel one.
 - A computer with a screen and keyboard for easy editing of files
 - Access to Wifi or 3G hotspot
+Optional:
+- Ethernet cable to connect the Pi to your home modem.
+I just find this an easier way to switch between the actual internet and your local wifi network.

 ## Setting up the Pi